Difference Between @staticmethod and @classmethod in Python

 class User:

-if not User.validate_email(email):
+if not self.validate_email(email):

 raise ValueError(f"Invalid email: {email}")